-Several years ago I made a new friend.
+Several years ago, I made a new friend.
 We had many things in common.
-We were both married, loved dogs, loved to shop, and had other mutual friends.
-We started hanging out, sometimes just the two of us, sometimes as couples and sometimes in our newly formed little group of friends.
-But then over the span of 2 or 3 years our relationship seemed a little strained.
-She was too busy most of the time to hang out, something always came up.
+We were both married, loved dogs and shopping, and had other mutual friends.
+We started hanging out, sometimes just the two of us, sometimes as couples, and sometimes in our newly formed little group of friends.
+But then over the span of 2 or 3 years, our relationship seemed a little strained.
+She was too busy most of the time to hang out; something always came up.
 I also started noticing other little changes--changes in the way my other friends were treating me.
-Our gatherings began to become uncomfortable for me and as I expressed these feelings to my husband he would always say--maybe you're just imagining it.
-And so, for months I went with the flow and tried hard to not imagine anything.
-It didn't work--things only got worse.
-Until one day I called my friend and asked her if we could meet for lunch.
-She was hesitant, I was forceful.
+Our gatherings became uncomfortable for me, and as I expressed these feelings to my husband, he would always say, "Maybe you're just imagining it."
+And so, for months, I went with the flow and tried hard to not imagine anything.
+It didn't work — things only got worse.
+One day, I called my friend and asked if we could meet for lunch.
+She was hesitant, and I was forceful.
 She agreed.

-We finished our 3-hour lunch, agreed that we were no longer friends, hugged and said goodbye.
-And that was it.
-A couple of years later I moved away.
-There is still a part of me that is sad though.
-I think about that friendship and how it was ruined by jealousy and I wonder why?
+We finished our 3-hour lunch, agreed that we were no longer friends, hugged, and said goodbye.
+And that was that.
+A couple of years later, I moved away.
+There is still a part of me that is sad, though.
+I think about that friendship and how it was ruined by jealousy, and I wonder why.
 Why can't we be happy for our friends?
 Why can't we be their greatest cheerleaders, their confidants, their shoulder to cry on?
 Why do we have to want what they have, and when we don't, we end the relationship because of jealousy?

 No comments: